 Matty Healy: The 1975 could have been a punk band

-Watch the 1975 frontman speak to Radio X's John Kennedy about their new abum, A Brief Inquiry Into Online Relationships.
+Watch the 1975 frontman speak to Radio X's John Kennedy about their latest abum, A Brief Inquiry Into Online Relationships.

 Matty Healy has talked about the idea of being "punk," but suggested it's not possible if it's within the genre.